- What is fatigue?

 - Have you started a new exercise or diet program?

-- Any recent work changes like extended hours or night shifts?
+- Does any recent work change like extended hours or night shifts?

 - Any new stress (death of a family member, teenager rebellion, work pressures, divorce, financial problems)?